Skip to main content

 3. The HHA/PCA should encourage independence for all patients.
 This may mean that tasks will take longer than if the HHA/PCA completed the task on their own.
 It is okay to take extra time as this helps promote independence and positive self-esteem.
 This is an important task of the HHA/PCA.

-This page titled 7.2.1: Home Care Goals for People with Physical Disabilities is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Erin O'Hara-Leslie, Amdra C. Wade, Kimberly B. McLain, SUNY Broome (OpenSUNY) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.2.1: Home Care Goals for People with Physical Disabilities is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Erin O'Hara-Leslie, Amdra C. Wade, Kimberly B. McLain, SUNY Broome (OpenSUNY) via source content that was edited to the style and standards of the LibreTexts platform.